zig-gamedev/zig-gamedev/samples/intro/README.md

 ### intro 3

-This intro application shows how to draw multiple objects in 3D space and how to implement simple camera movement (WASD, Right Mouse Button + drag).
+This intro application shows how to draw multiple objects in 3D space and how to implement simple camera movement.

 ![image](screenshot3.png)